Listen to this episode:

 Todd Schnirel (08:52.812)

-[...]
-3000 psi of pressure.
+I don't know about the most challenging, but the two most critical are the price and the availability or lead time, right?
+Because if you're trying to make a buying decision, those are the things that you really care about, obviously.
+And they're the things that change very dynamically or potentially could change very dynamically, right?
+The technical specifications, it's a quarter inch or, you know, it has 20 SCFM of flow, or it can do 3000 psi of pressure.
 Once we have those established, they don't really change.
 The product is what it is.
 But on any given day, we may have some in stock.
 Our vendor may have some in stock.
-There may be some in transit that we want to represent, giving our customer, especially over the last few years with all the supply chain issues, giving our customer accurate information about the price and the lead time.

-so that they can plan their production accordingly is critical to us.
+There may be some in transit that we want to represent, giving our customer, especially over the last few years with all the supply chain issues, giving our customer accurate information about the price and the lead time so that they can plan their production accordingly is critical to us.

 So getting that information, some of our vendors update it now on an every hour basis to us.
 They say, here's the information that we have.
 So we have direct connections through Clover to our manufacturers' ERP systems from our website that allow us to reflect their inventory in near real-time.

-so that what used to be a phone call through our customer service representative to say, hey, I really need this pump.
+So that what used to be a phone call through our customer service representative to say, hey, I really need this pump.
 Can you call the factory and see how many they have and then call me back or send me an email or give me a quote, now turns into the customer searching that potentially in Google, landing on our website and seeing in real time a price and a quantity that can be delivered and being able to make a buying decision right there, saving not only their time, but saving us time and not having to do all the steps to help the customer decide if that product was going to make their timeline or not.

 Matthew Stibbe (10:52.526)

-Jennifer, as product data team manager, you've got to be caching the checks that Todd is writing to all of these vendors.
+Jennifer, as product data team manager, you've got to be cashing the checks that Todd is writing to all of these vendors.
 Yes, we can connect to it.
 Tell me a little bit about the challenges that you face making that a reality.

 Jennifer McCalicher (10:52.862)

-Working with CloverDX to create PDF readers has eased that a little bit where we can take a 30-page catalog and pull out the data that we need and get it in our ERP system where before we would be paying someone to sit there and actually read the PDF document and hand type everything in so that we can make sure we had accurate pricing to sell some of the smaller suppliers items that we would have.
+The biggest challenge is just like we brought before is all the different formats we can get them in.
+So we have to start with whatever they have.
+Sometimes it could be just a PDF.
+They're very challenging, like again, working with CloverDX to create PDF readers has eased that a little bit where we can take a 30-page catalog and pull out the data that we need and get it in our ERP system, where before we would be paying someone to sit there and actually read the PDF document and hand type everything in so that we can make sure we had accurate pricing to sell some of the smaller suppliers items that we would have.

 Other than that, it is just making sure that we have the data.
-It's not always labelled the way it's supposed to be and knowing in this column,

-you know, this might be the lead time and this column might be the pricing and, you know, making sure we have accurate descriptions and there's descriptions fit where we need them to fit.
+It's not always labelled the way it's supposed to be and knowing in this column, you know, this might be the lead time and this column might be the pricing and, you know, making sure we have accurate descriptions and those descriptions fit where we need them to fit.
 Cause some, you know, ERP systems like to limit the size of our fields and how much data we can show.
-So again, we, we've developed different areas to store the data in so that we can show more data on a website and give the customers a, a, you know, a paragraph of a description versus just a little 40 character like, here you go.
+So again, we, we've developed different areas to store the data in so that we can show more data on a website and give the customers a, you know, a paragraph of a description versus just a little 40 character like, here you go.
 This might be a valve.
 It might fit, you know.

 Matthew Stibbe (12:20.238)